Generic Name: yellow fever vaccine (YEL oh FEE ver)

 What is YF-Vax (yellow fever vaccine)?

 Yellow fever is a serious disease caused by a virus that is spread through the bite of an infected mosquito.
-Yellow fever can cause fever and flu-like illness, jaundice (yellowing of the eyes and skin), liver failure, respiratory failure, kidney failure, vomiting of blood, and possibly death.
+Yellow fever can cause fever and flu-like illness, jaundice (yellowing of the eyes and skin), liver failure, lung failure, kidney failure, vomiting of blood, and possibly death.

 You should receive the vaccine at least 10 days prior to your arrival in an area where you may be exposed to the virus.